MaksimDzhangirov/backendBankExample/docs/part34-eng.md

 ![](../images/part34/1.png)

-the request from client will go through the ingress-managed load balancer, and when it reaches Ingress, it will follow the routing rule to go to the correct service and pods.
+the request from client will go through the Ingress-managed load balancer, and when it reaches Ingress, it will follow the routing rule to go to the correct service and pods.
 If we scroll down a bit, we will see an example of a minimal Ingress resource with a simple routing rule.